Iberia pilots strike, 150 flights cancelled

 Pilots union SEPLA says Iberia Express is a threat to jobs and conditions, but the company says it is vital to increasing profitability.

-Iberia (ICAG.L) estimates the strikes will cause damages of 3 million euros per day.
+Iberia estimates the strikes will cause damages of 3 million euros ($3.92 million) per day.

-SEPLA said it was willing to sit down with the company to negotiate a solution to the conflict, based on a proposal it has made to save about 90 million euros a year through measures such as lowering salaries for new hires.

-"That is triple the amount that the company has said Iberia Express would save a year," said a spokeswoman for SEPLA

 Pilots, who plan to strike every Monday and Friday until July, say Iberia's new low-cost service contravenes deals struck when Iberia and British Airways merged to form International Consolidated Airlines Group.